k7f/ascesis/spec/implementation-notes.md

 Implementation notes for _cesar_
 ================================

-## Pre-processing step
+## Optional pre-processing step

-To make the grammar of _cesar_ LR-parsable, two rules of the surface language
+Two rules from the first draft of the surface language,

 ```ebnf
 fw_rule = polynomial "->" node_list "->" polynomial ;
 bw_rule = polynomial "<-" node_list "<-" polynomial ;
 ```

-are replaced with
+were later replaced with

 ```ebnf
 fw_rule = "+" plain_polynomial "->" node_list "->" polynomial ;
 bw_rule = "+" plain_polynomial "<-" node_list "<-" polynomial ;
 ```

+This change was necessary to make the grammar of _cesar_ LR-parsable.
-in the grammar presented to the parser generator.
-Nevertheless, support for the surface language is still possible by pre-processing the input and prefixing some or all of the plain polynomials with the addition operator.
-This might involve right-to-left scanning of the input string, custom lexer implementation, etc.
+Nevertheless, support for the surface language might still be possible by pre-processing the input and prefixing some or all of the plain polynomials with the addition operator.
+This would probably involve right-to-left scanning of the input string, custom lexer implementation, etc.

-### Why do we need thin forward rules?
+### Do we need thin forward rules?

-The formula `cause -> state -> effect` might have some iconic value as a hint to the flow of time (a left-to-right timeline), but is it worth all the trouble?
+Probably not.
+The formula `cause -> state -> effect` might have some iconic value as a hint to the flow of time (a left-to-right timeline), but it complicates the implementation and, probably, mental parsing.

 ## _Thin_ rules